Thursday, 30 June 2022

 4. Gurdwara Lalkurti

 There is also some confusion about this place.
 A mark on google maps suggests it is a gurdwara.
-But as the occupants do not let anyone to enter it, so nobody is sure.
-I shall continue my research on this topic and request my readers also to share any information on this topic.
+But as the occupants do not let anyone enter it, so nobody is sure.
+I shall continue my research on this topic and request my readers to also share any information on this topic.

 A gurdwara in Lalkurti, Rawalpindi.
 (27.01.2022.)

-Sikhara or spire of the temple.
+Shikhara or spire of the temple.
 (27.01.2022.)

 A beautiful old house, in front of the temple.
 (27.01.2022.)